 Some students need additional and/or alternative instruction beyond the classroom in order to learn and to develop fundamental reading and math skills.
-These students are able to learn; however, they learn differently than others.
 This requires special materials, different approaches, more time and assistance.
 This often requires individualized and special instruction in addition to instruction provided by the classroom teacher.
-St. Mary's School provides an intervention team made up of a reading coach, special ed. assistant, Title I teacher, and grade specific interventionalists.
+St. Mary's School provides an intervention team made up of a reading coach, special ed. assistant, Title I teacher, and grade specific interventionists.
 These staff members work with the classroom teachers, to ensure that these students have the time and assistance needed.